Gender and Politics is the Department of Political Studies newest graduate field.

 Margaret Little’s areas of research include Gender and Canadian social policy; welfare, workfare, retraining, and poverty issues; Canadian political economy; and sexuality studies.
 She is jointly appointed to Political Studies and the Department of Women’s Studies, whee she teaches “Sexualities and Identities (WMNS 310), the core course for the Lesbian, Gay, Bisexual, Transgender Certificate Program.
 New areas of research include studies of aging citizens in Canada (with Abigail Bakan) and comparative welfare policies in Canada.
 Publications include: No Car, No Radio, No Liquor Permit: The Moral Regulation of Single Mothers in Ontario, 1920-1997 (winner of the 1999 Floyd S. Chalmers Book Award) and If I had a Hammer: Women’s Retraining that Really Works.
 She is currently co-writing a book (with Pat Evans and Janet Mosher) entitled Precarious Lives: Abused Women's Experiences of the Canadian State (UBC Press, forthcoming).

-Eleanor MacDonald, in addition to teaching in the Department of Political Studies, is Associate Dean of Graduate Studies.
-Her areas of research are related to contemporary political theory, including gender-related questions that arise out of socialist theory, post-colonial theory, psychoanalytic theory and poststructuralism.
+Eleanor MacDonald, in addition to teaching in the Department of Political Studies, her areas of research are related to contemporary political theory, including gender-related questions that arise out of socialist theory, post-colonial theory, psychoanalytic theory and poststructuralism.
 Feminist theoretical questions are particularly relevant, such as: what does this theory understand about issues of inequality or oppression, how does it conceive of the subject as gendered (also racialized, etc.)?
 Eleanor MacDonald uses "identity" as a prism through which to understand and compare the internal workings of different contemporary theoretical approaches.
 Publications include: Critical Political Studies: Debates and Dialogues from the Left (co-edited with Abigail Bakan); “Critical Identities: Rethinking Feminism Through Transgender Politics” (Atlantis); “Vectors of Identity: Determination, Association and Intervention” (Studies in Political Economy)

 Margaret Moore is a Queen’s National Scholar whose areas of research include: contemporary political theory (especially justice theory); identity politics; democratic theory; indigenous self-government; and the ethics of secession.
 Publications include: Nations, States and Borders: Diverse Ethical Theories (with Allan Buchanan); the Ethics of Nationalism; and Foundations of Liberalism.
 Her article, "Justice and Care", Women and Politics, vol. 20, issue 2 (April 1999), won the American Political Science Association 2000 Prize for the Best Article published in the field of women and politics in the previous year.